Josuto/high-availability-app/README.md

 * **`destroy_hosted_zone.yaml`**: This performs the final cleanup:
     1. **`destroy-hosted-zone`**: Destroys the Route 53 Hosted Zone.
     2. **`destroy-terraform-state-bucket`**: It first deletes all objects (`aws s3 rm --recursive`) and then uses Terraform to destroy the empty S3 state bucket.

+---

+## 6. Known Limitations

+### Terraform State Locking

+**Important**: This project does not currently implement **DynamoDB state locking** for the Terraform remote state backend.
+The state locking mechanism prevents concurrent operations from corrupting the state file when multiple users or CI/CD pipelines attempt to modify infrastructure simultaneously.

+**Why this matters:**
+- **Single Developer**: If you're working alone on this infrastructure, state locking is not critical.
+Terraform will safely read and write state without conflicts.
+- **Team Collaboration**: When multiple developers or automated pipelines start collaborating on infrastructure changes, the absence of state locking becomes a significant issue.
+Concurrent `terraform apply` operations can lead to:
+  - **State File Corruption**: Two operations writing to the same state file simultaneously can corrupt it, potentially losing track of your infrastructure.
+  - **Race Conditions**: Changes from one operation may overwrite or conflict with another, resulting in unpredictable infrastructure state.
+  - **Lost Updates**: One developer's changes might be unknowingly overwritten by another's concurrent execution.

+**Implementation Note**: All `backend.tf` files in this project have the `dynamodb_table` parameter commented out.
+To enable state locking for team environments, you would need to:
+1. Create a DynamoDB table with `LockID` as the primary key (hash key).
+2. Uncomment the `dynamodb_table` line in each `backend.tf` file and reference your table name.
+3. Ensure all team members and CI/CD runners have appropriate DynamoDB permissions (`dynamodb:PutItem`, `dynamodb:GetItem`, `dynamodb:DeleteItem`).

+**Recommendation**: For production team environments, always enable state locking.
+For learning purposes or solo development, it can be safely omitted to reduce complexity and cost.